Keith Downey (agricultural scientist): Career

-In 1951 Downey he started working for Agriculture Canada initially as an alfalfa breeder in Lethbridge, becoming in 1993 a Senior Research Scientist Emeritus.
-In 1993, he started his own firm and is president of Canoglobe Consulting Inc. He also worked as an adjunct professor in the University of Saskachewan College of Agriculture and Bioresources.
+In 1951 Downey started working for Agriculture Canada initially as an alfalfa breeder in Lethbridge, becoming in 1993 a Senior Research Scientist Emeritus.
+In 1993, he started his own firm and is president of Canoglobe Consulting Inc. He also worked as an adjunct professor in the University of Saskatchewan College of Agriculture and Bioresources.

 Downey worked with Baldur Stefansson to develop a variety of rapeseed with low ratios of potentially harmful erucic acid and glucosinolates that could be used as an edible oil.
 This is known as canola and is one of Canada’s top edible oils and one of the largest oilseed crops in the world.
 At the time of Downey's work to develop canola, Canada was importing 95 per cent of its edible oils, so his research was an effort to save Canada's failing rapeseed industry, which had declined from 80,000 acres in 1948 to a 400 acres by 1950.

 Canola crop was first grown during World War II on the prairies to make industrial oil for the war effort, used as a lubricant on steam-powered ships and trains.
 It now rivals wheat as the leading moneymaker for Saskatchewan farmers.
 Canola now covers 20 million acres in Canada and contributes billions of dollars to the economy.

 Downey is the breeder and co-breeder of 13 rapeseed/canola varieties, five condiment mustard varieties, and one alfalfa variety.
 He has been breeding Brassica oilseed and mustard crops for more than 50 years.
 His oilseed improvement expertise has been shared around the world with missions to Pakistan, India, Ethiopia, Chile, Argentina, Poland, Egypt, and Australia.

-Downey retired in 1993, but continued as a research scientist emeritus at AAFC and an adjunct professor at the University of Sakatchewan.
+Downey retired in 1993, but continued as a research scientist emeritus at AAFC and an adjunct professor at the University of Saskatchewan.
 In 1998, "Downey Street" at a research and development park in Saskatoon was named in his honour.

 In the late 1990s, after his retirement, Downey led a project for Canadian school children that tested the effects of space travel on canola seeds.
 The seeds had spent 17 days in orbit aboard the Columbia space shuttle, then were subsequently planted in classrooms across the country.
 A highly significant increase in germination rate was observed when compared to canola seeds that were left on earth.
 Researchers are still working to understand the results.